skriptum/vwl/vwl5/VL_Empirical/vortrag/_Notes.md

+*so, lets understand why Democracy causes growth*

 ---

+## Channels

+[TABLE CHANNELS]

+*big table, important cells highlighted*

+Main Channels

+- more investment
+- Economic Reforms
+- Government Expenditure
+- Enrollment (Primary + Secondary)

+essentially: Democratization => **state capacity & human capital building**

+fits existing research on Question

+- Paper later in this course on state capacity
+- Romer endogenous growth => human capital focus

+---

 ## Critique

-*Dichotomous Measure of Democracy*
+*1: Measure of Democracy*

-- not binary, scale (democracy, illiberate democracy, authoritarian rule, dictatorship)
+- Democracy: not binary, but scale (democracy, authoritarian rule, dictatorship)
-- newer analysis does it (Lars Pelke: Varieties of Democracy)
+- newer analysis does it (Lars Pelke: Varieties of Democracy index)
+- Research not conclusive yet

-*Short Time Frame*
+2: *Short Time Frame*

 - only 50 years
-- only 1 of the 3 waves of democratization
+- only 1 of the 3 waves of democratization we historically had

-*Sensitivity to Sample Selection*

-- depends heavily on the eastern communist states (+ short time)
-- Markus Eberhardt Comment:
+3: Markus Eberhardt Comment

-    - random drop of observations (ca 5%)
+- Sensitivity to Sample Selection

-    - => effect only half
+- long run effect => only half the magnitude

+*that was it, lets summarize*

 ---

-## References
+## Summary

-...
+Results show: democratization => one off effect on gdp per capita (causes growth)

+mailny trough

+- higher state capacity
+- buildup of human capital

+*also prepared some discussion questions while researching*

 ---

+## Discussion

 *Are there **alternative political frameworks** that could also facilitate these mechanisms (state capacity and education expansion) or is it easier in democracies?*